 The Marble House is also a Vanderbilt estate.
 It was owned by Cornelius Vanderbilt II’s younger brother, William.
-This colossal mansion (similar to the opulent palaces in Vienna), was built to be a summer home and sits on the Cliff Walk.
+This colossal mansion (similar to the opulent Royal Palace in Madrid), was built to be a summer home and sits on the Cliff Walk.
 The views are spectacular!
 Like the Breakers, you can take an audio tour of the Marble House.

 Sandwiched between the Breakers and Marble House, Rose Hill is another example of a Gilded Age mansion.
 It, too, sits along the Cliff Walk and offers beautiful views of the coastline.
 Rose Hill was famous in Newport for its lavish parties and entertainment.
 It is fitting, then, that parts of the original Great Gatsby were filmed here (along with 27 Dresses and True Lies).
 Audio tours are offered.

 The “servant life tour” of the Elms Mansion is one of the most popular tours in Newport.
 The tour shares stories from the staff who worked at the Elms Mansion.
 Purchase your ticket on the Preservation Society of Newport County website.
 You can also opt for a self-guided audio tour.